unrealcv/unrealcv/docs/reference/model_zoo.rst

 ..
 TODO: add more formal license information
     The community maintained games will be hosted in the [github wiki page](http://).

+..
+Make sure links in this page is always accesible.
+If I need to move files to a new place, link the new place.
+Do not use version in the filename, use _master.zip as suffix.
+So that when others share the link, they always share the _master link.

 Run the downloaded binary

 - In Mac: Run :code:`[ProjectName].app`